Codetermination in Germany: Coal and Steel Codetermination Act of 1951

 After threats of massive strikes by Metalworker unions, the Montan-Mitbestimmungsgesetz was passed in 1951 in West Germany.
 It applied to workplaces with over 1,000 employees, which impacted 105 companies at the time.
 It provided for equal representation on the supervisory board of directors for workers and employers.

 On the worker side, representatives are to name an "additional member" who acts explicitly in the interests of the community.
 The purpose was that in the lead up to World War II, these companies were openly supporting the Nazis financially.
 To prevent a stalemate on the board, a neutral member is to be appointed, which the parties must agree on.
 On the management board, one member must be a Staff-director (Arbeitsdirecktor) who cannot be appointed against the votes of the worker directors on the supervisory board.

 Companies attempted to avoid the effects of the law after it was passed.
 The steel company Mannesmann registered another holding company outside the steel industry, intended to evade the law.
-In response, the Mitbestimmungsergänzungsgesetz (The Codetermination Supplement Act, known as "Lex Mannesmann") was passed to prevent the practice by allowing subsidary companies to vote for the supervisory board of the parent companies.
+In response, the Mitbestimmungsergänzungsgesetz (The Codetermination Supplement Act, known as "Lex Mannesmann") was passed to prevent the practice by allowing subsidiary companies to vote for the supervisory board of the parent companies.